 See Our Slide Show: Great Cars for Every Type of Driver

 A number of Web sites, including ours, list both the sticker price and the invoice price.
 Your target price will probably be somewhere between the sticker price and the invoice price, but keep in mind that you may pay more or less depending on the demand for the car or truck you want.
-You can also see average transaction prices at sites such as KBB.com, Edmunds.com and TrueCar.com.
+You can also see average transaction prices at sites such as KBB.com (opens in new tab), Edmunds.com (opens in new tab) and TrueCar.com (opens in new tab).
 Large dealerships are often in a better position to bargain because they get volume discounts from the auto manufacturer.

 Shop Alternative Nameplates